Go to a better blog!

 “Launch a data-management start-up.”

 Remember this is 50 characters, not words!
-This would be about 5-10 words.
+This would be about 12 words maximum.
 The question itself, fortunately, includes the above examples to make it clear what Columbia is looking for here.
 Given the length, you can't possibly expect to explain what you want to do short-term.
 That is what Essay 1 is for.
 In fact, it is best to simply write this little statement after you have a good working version of Essay 1.
 CBS is looking for a short, but a very clear statement of what you intend to do after your MBA.
 If you have difficulty explaining your immediate post-MBA plans in the space given, I think that is likely an indication that your plans are too complex, vague, or otherwise not well thought out.
-What you state here should be backed up by what you discuss in Essay 1 and 2 (or the reapplicant essay for reapplicants).
+What you state here should be backed up by what you discuss in Essay 1 and 3 (or the reapplicant essay for reapplicants).

 If you can be clever or catchy in formulating this response that is fine, but it is a completely secondary consideration to simply stating something that is very clear and that is completely consistent with what you write in Essay 1 and 2.
 Being clever is not critical here, being clear is.

-Short Answer Question 2: for JANUARY ENTRY: Why do you prefer the January-entry term?
+Short Answer Question 2 for JANUARY ENTRY: Why do you prefer the January-entry term?
 (50 characters maximum)

 This is an opportunity to explain why J-term.
 You might need to expand on this further in the application, but here is a chance to give a very direct and fact-based answer.